-A recent research article about redheads caught our eye – it basically said that redheads were going extinct.
-So we put on our scientific hats and dug a little deeper into it.
-Here is a fun read on what we found:
+Leading Edge Salon Stylists recently saw a research article about redheads going extinct that caught our eye, So we put on our scientific hats and dug a little deeper into it.
+Here is a fun read on what we found regarding redheads going extinct:

-Climate change is affecting the way people live and where they live, the ripple effect touching every part of human existence.
+How on earth is Climate change affecting redheads?
+Well, climate change is affecting the way people live and where they live, and the ripple effect is touching every part of human existence.
 It appears one special target is the redhead.

 Scientists are at odds about the effect global warming will have on the MC1R on chromosome 16, the gene responsible for causing the color red in hair.
 Changing weather patterns will result in either more cloudiness or less, both of which will make the appearance of red hair and very fair skin less useful in human evolution.